Controlled Substances

 (i) Three (3) grams or more of a mixture or substance containing a detectable amount of heroin

-(ii) Three (3) grams or more of a mixture or substance containing a detectable amount of fentanyl, or any substituted derivative of fentanyl as defined by the rules of the Oregon Board of Pharmacy
+(ii) Three (3) grams or more or 15 or more user units of a mixture or substance containing a detectable amount of fentanyl, or any substituted derivative of fentanyl as defined by the rules of the State Board of Pharmacy;

 (iii) Eight (8) grams or more of a mixture or substance containing a detectable amount of cocaine